RAHUL-KAD/Machine-Learning/ML End-to-End projects/1. Loan Prediction/README.md

 This repo contains the Loan Approval Prediction project.

 Accuracy of the modle i.e. percentage of loan approval that is correctly predicted.
-After trying and testing 4 different algorithms, the best accuracy is achieved by Logistic Regression (0.7847), followed by RandomForest (0.7778) and XGBoost (0.7778), while Decision Tree performed the worst (0.6458).
+After trying and testing 8 different algorithms, the best accuracy is achieved by Logistic Regression and SVC (0.8292), followed by ExtraTreesClassifier (0.7317) and RandomForestClassifier (0.6910), while Decision Tree performed the worst (0.6510).

 This Project Covers following Process: